MembersAlliance Community Impact Fund

 MembersAlliance Credit Union exists to inspire financial wellness and have an empowering impact on our community.

 The long-time credit union motto of people helping people, means banking services designed to maximize the positive impact on members, but it also means making a positive impact in helping build and sustain a stronger community.

 MembersAlliance's strength is our community.
 Since January 2021, through partnerships, sponsorships, and educational programs, MembersAlliance has partnered with over 50 local organizations, and contributed over $50,000 and 475 hours to making a difference in our community.
 Along with their corporate efforts, their Employee Enhancement Committee (EEC) selects local nonprofit organizations to which employees can donate time, money, or supplies.

 Alone, MembersAlliance can do some good, but together, we can make a real difference.
 In establishing the Community Impact Fund, they hope to help facilitate these efforts and expand the positive impact within our community.
 In addition to facilitating employee giving, MembersAlliance members and community members can now also help further this cause, by donating funds to this Impact Fund.

-Below, MembersAlliance has highlighted some of the local nonprofits the EEC will be raising funds for through the remainder of 2022 and when those fundraising efforts will take place.
+Below, MembersAlliance has highlighted some of the local nonprofits the EEC will be raising funds for 2023 and when those fundraising efforts will take place.
 The online donation date or the check date will determine to which campaign it will be applied.
 Please consider joining in supporting these worthwhile organizations.
 Join them in their commitment to being a positive force within our community.

 Would you like to support MembersAlliance Community Impact Fund?